corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 Beyond being an ERC20 token, it has fine grained access control to:

 - define minting rights
-- setting requirements which a user has to meet in order to transact
+- define who can set requirements which a user has to meet in order to transact
 - define burning rights (only company admin)
 - define who is allowed to transfer the token
 - define who is allowed to pause the contract